How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Do they ask about your baseline before proposing anything?
 If they start with a solution before your process, targets may be optimism, not reality.

 Do they separate technical and business KPIs?
-Accuracy, latency, and uptime alone say nothing about P&L impact — you need explicit sections and a bridge.
+Accuracy, latency, and uptime alone say nothing about P&L impact; you need explicit sections and a bridge.

 Is there a Stop Rule at the prototype stage?
-"Stop and diagnose if prototype KPIs fail" signals risk management.
-"We'll iterate until it works" signals open-ended spend.
+A written "stop and diagnose if prototype KPIs fail" clause signals risk management; the absence of one signals open-ended spend, regardless of how confident the vendor sounds.

 Can they explain the bridge?
 How does X% accuracy become Y change in your stated outcome?
 Vague hand-waving means the bridge isn't in their plan.